SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 rat 10\|bat 20\|cat 30\|dog 39
 [/input]
 [output]
-You defeated a rat.
+You slayed rat.
-You defeated a bat.
+You slayed bat.
-You defeated a cat.
+You slayed cat.
-You defeated a dog.
+You slayed dog.
 You've made it!
 Bitcoins: 0
 Health: 1